tbergman/react-input-tags/README.md

 - [ ] highlight suggestions when move through them with keys, over them with mouse

 ### Advanced
+- [ ] loading state for fetching suggestions
 - [ ] edit tag by clicking
 - [ ] reorder tags by dragging
 - [ ] drag tag from one component to another (onDrag?)